 4| Use by date – Because you’ll be using water in this recipe the possibility of bacteria growth is considerable.
 However, if you store it in the fridge when you’re not using it should hold for 1 1/2 to 2 weeks.

-The recipe is very easy to make that even a toddler can do it, minus the hot water.
+The recipe is so easy to make that even a toddler can do it with supervision, of course.
 There are only a few ingredients, 4 actually if you count your moisturiser, and you should have them all at home.
 You can substitute the coconut oil with another vegetable oil you have such as EVOO (extra virgin olive oil) and the gelatine is super affordable to buy if you don’t have any.